rskew/NoisyGen/README.md

 Running
 ---
 The script NoisyGen.sh runs the noise generator by passing in white noise from /dev/urandom and outputting the filtered signal to aplay in stereo.
-On Windows these will need to be substituded with appropriate white noise generation and sound playback programs.
+On Windows/Mac these will need to be substituded with appropriate white noise generation and sound playback programs.